secretstartups/handbook/customer-success/public-sector/solutions-architects/index.html.md

 1. Evaluate what is asked for and do your best to address it, and
 1. Answer the questions directly and provide context

 But more importantly, be sure that there is a product fit.
 When you read what is asked for in the RFI/RFP is not directly met with GitLab, or seems too much like a different software entirely, then stop and talk to the Strategic Account Leader or Inside Sales Representative.
+Also identify the strategic impact if the requirements do not seem to match GitLab functionality.
+If GitLab fits only a piece of the RFx, collaborate with the Strategic Account Leader and/or Inside Sales Representative to understand who the other players in the response might be.

 ### Responding to RFIs